codedragon/code_reviews/slides.md

 # Change things
 * New Test
 * Fresh commit, then change things (use a version control system)
+* Change one thing at a time
-* What works, what doesn't?
+* What helps, what doesn't?

-# Black, Pylint and Flake8
+# Black, Pylint (Flake8), Mypy
+## Put them in your cicd pipeline!

 # Favorite Search Engine
 * Sanitize the terms: Nothing unique
-* Python 3
+* Switch up your terms
 * Understand what you find
 * Even the professionals do it https://localghost.dev/2019/09/everything-i-googled-in-a-week-as-a-professional-software-engineer/